-Customers using our primers in their experiment will be provided with complimentary data analysis service.
+Customers using our primers in their experiment will be provided with complimentary basic data analysis service if sequencing on an Illumina iSeq, MiniSeq, or MiSeq.
+Please note for larger output platforms, such as NextSeq, HiSeq, and NovaSeq, data processing fees apply as detailed in our Data Management Policy (provided separately).
 A completed data submission form is required for data processing.
 A data submission form can be submitted through our website at https://irepertoire.com/data-submissions/.
-One data submission form is required for each flow cell of data.
+One data submission form is required for data.